mglerner/IntroductoryPhysics/README.md

 it included).
 Please remember to cite your sources.

 The python script here autogenerates annotated tables of contents!

+TODO
+* Add more textbooks
+* Focus on 2nd semester
+* Make a javascript page that generates the text files, so people don't use Word, etc. They'll enter text, I'll return something.
+Perhaps this needs to be done via github.io?
+Here's something hosted on github.io that takes one thing and returns another [P2SH Converter](https://litecoin-project.github.io/p2sh-convert/)

 Here's the current version, which obviously needs more scientists
 added: